typelevel/cats-effect/site/src/main/tut/datatypes/io.md

    (via `System.err`)

-Of special consideration is that `bracket` calls the `release` action on cancelation as well.
+Of special consideration is that `bracket` calls the `release` action on cancellation as well.
 Consider this sample:

 ```tut:silent
 def readFile(file: File): IO[String] = {